 Looking at uduX’s rapid ascent from fledgling music streaming service to fully-licensed Spotify rival over the past four years, you’d be forgiven for thinking otherwise.

-Just two years after inception as a subsidiary of the Okeke-founded Groove Networks, the platform inked a licensing deal with Universal Music Group (in April 2019) and has also since been licensed by Sony Music and Warner Music Group.
+Just two years after inception as a subsidiary of the Okeke-founded Groove Platforms, the service inked a licensing deal with Universal Music Group (in April 2019) and has also since been licensed by Sony Music and Warner Music Group.

 In December, uduX inked a deal with MTN Nigeria – one of Africa’s largest providers of communications services with over 60m subscribers in Nigeria alone.